Gluo-Platform/GluoDocs/v4/resources/topics.md

 ### `GET` /topics/trending

-Returns the trending topics of that day
+Returns the trending topics of that day.